openmedlab/.github/profile/README.md

 <div align="center">
     <a href="https://github.com/openmedlab"><img width="1000px" height="auto" src="https://github.com/openmedlab/.github/blob/main/banner.png"></a>
 </div>
+**Welcome to OpenMEDLab!
+All foundation models, code, and data will be fully released during the WAIC 2023 (July 6th, 2023), so stay tuned!**

 OpenMEDLab is an open-source platform to share medical foundation models in multi-modalities, e.g., medical imaging, medical NLP, bioinformatics, protein, etc. It targets promoting novel approaches to long-tail problems in medicine, and meanwhile, it seeks solutions to achieve lower cost, higher efficiency, and better generalizability in training medical AI models.
 The new learning paradigm of adapting foundation models to downstream applications makes it possible to develop innovative solutions for cross-domain and cross-modality diagnostic tasks efficiently.
 OpenMEDLab is distinguished by several features: